 Communications & Outreach

-The ABMI works closely with a wide range of stakeholders to consistently understand their changing needs.
+The ABMI works closely with a wide range of stakeholders and Indigenous Communities to consistently understand their changing needs.
 Our stakeholders include industry, resource managers, government, landowners, scientific researchers, the media, and Alberta's public; and we actively engage and collaborate with First Nations and Métis communities.

 The ABMI puts great value on face-to-face communications and connecting with Albertans whether it is at the Cattle trail at the Calgary Stampede, through targeted meetings or media interviews.